 If the affair lasts long enough without you finding out about it, the cheating spouse enters the heavy confusion phase.

 The guilt feelings (yes, he has those) about destroying his marriage, the constant lies and betrayal start to take a toll on him.

 Not only does he lead a secret life, but now he starts to get demands from the other woman.
 She wants more and more.
 She may threaten to tell you everything.

-He feels an urging need to make a decision: end the affair, come clean and try to salvage his marriage?
-Or leave you and his children for a woman he can’t imagine living without?
+He feels an urgent need to make a decision: end the affair, come clean, and try to salvage his marriage – or leave you and his children for a woman he can’t imagine living without?

 And the guilt keeps grinding.
 Emotionally and physically.